myNBGcode/PostmanCollections/eQueuing API v1.1/README.md

 ------------------------------------------------------------------------------------------

 ### Introduction
 The eQueueing API provides information about branches and ATMs.
-It also manages tickets for a branch, which means that someone can issue a ticket for a branch remotely from his way to the Bank's branch.
+It also manages tickets for a branch, which means that someone can issue a ticket for a branch remotely from his way to the branch.

 > The full API documentation: https://microsites.nbg.gr/developer/documentation/eQueuing-Sandbox-API-v11-4265